Alright, its video game time. Awesome!!

 4 days ago, Facebook acquired Oculus for $2 billion!!!

 Wow!!
-That came as a surprise to a lot of people including me.
+That came as a surprise to a lot of people.
 So what does this mean.

-The Oculus founders have publicly stated to be surprised by the large negative reaction on the World Wide Web.
+The Oculus founders are apparently surprised by the large negative reaction on the World Wide Web.
 There are two reasons for this.
 One, all the money that the indie developers gave to support this product (Oculus raised over $2 million on Kickstarter and selling developer kits) is effectively gone, since the investors and developers are very likely to lose a lot of the control over the final product.
 Secondly, most of the indie tech scene really hates Facebook.
 Facebook is no longer cool with the tech crowd, it has sold out to Grandmas and Farmvillers and Instagrammers.
-They have violated privacy concerns and most people, including me, believe it is ridiculously overvalued, an unwelcome reminder of unbalanced state of technology innovation and monetization.
+They have violated privacy concerns and most people believe it is overvalued, an unwelcome reminder of unbalanced state of technology innovation and monetization.

 |One of the many memes flooding in after the FB deal, referencing Margaritaville South Park S13e3|

 But its not all that bad.
 The founders of Oculus have promised that the contract with Facebook does not take the control away from independent developers.
 Nor would usage of the Rift require any affiliation with Facebook.
 If these promises indeed hold up, the big money backing could be great for the development of the technology.
 I would hate for the Rift to become a lame platform like Facebook games… an insult to the whole institution and history of video games.
 But at the same time, I am ok with the Rift being more mainstream than, say the Playstation, and reach a higher level, e.g. movies, in the spectrum of entertainment possibilities.
-Only time will tell if Facebook does the smart thing and allows Oculus to realize its potential or destroy it in pursuit of the shitty Instagram demographic.
+Only time will tell if Facebook does the smart thing and allows Oculus to realize its potential or destroy it.

 But the good news is that though Oculus is the biggest player in the field, there are alternatives.
 Sony has declared Project Morpheus to be the future of VR gaming, working in tandem with the PS4.
 Microsoft has so far expressed sly intent, but no actual commitment.
 Google’s already got its Glass, not sure how that measures up to the Rift.
 I wish I had one of each to test out 😛